A Survey on Speech Deepfake Detection: Introduction

-The primary techniques of speech synthesis are Text-to-Speech (TTS) and Voice Conversion (VC).
-TTS models take the given text characters as input and utilize vocoders to generate a natural-sounding speech that follows the linguistic rules of the input text.
-The dominant TTS algorithms are typically structured as autoregressive-based models, such as WaveNet \cite{van2016wavenet}, Tacotron \cite{wang17n_interspeech} or GAN-based architecture, like HiFi-GAN \cite{kons19_interspeech}.
-On the other hand, VC attacks alter original speech to mimic the voice of a specified target speaker while preserving linguistic information.
-Notably, the source speech for VC models can originate from a TTS algorithm \cite{yamagishi2019asvspoof}.
-As audio spoofing threats continue to emerge, the series of ASVspoof (Automatic Speaker Verification Spoofing and Countermeasures) \cite{liu2023asvspoof} and ADD (Audio Deep Synthesis Detection) \cite{yi2023add} challenges have been developed and played a pivotal role in fostering the development of advanced algorithms to combat audio spoofing attacks.
-In this survey, we focus on reviewing and analyzing the recent advanced anti-spoofing countermeasures (CMs) targeting TTS and VC attacks across diverse application scenarios, extending beyond the scope of the Automatic Speaker Verification (ASV) systems.
-Nonetheless, the development of CMs empowers ASV systems against potential threats.
+The primary techniques to synthesize speech Deepfake are Text-to-Speech (TTS) and Voice Conversion (VC).
+TTS models take text as input and utilize vocoders to generate natural-sounding speech that adheres to the linguistic rules of the input \cite{renfastspeech}.
+VC, on the other hand, modifies original speech to mimic the voice of a specified target speaker while preserving the linguistic content \cite{pasini2019melgan}.
+Notably, the source speech for VC models can originate from a TTS algorithm.
+Beyond traditional vocoder-based TTS and VC approaches, Large Language Model (LLM)-based audio generation methods, leveraging neural audio codecs, have recently gained prominence, producing highly realistic synthesis results \cite{wang2024speechx}.
+With the rise of speech Deepfake threats, initiatives like the ASVspoof (Automatic Speaker Verification Spoofing and Countermeasures) \cite{yamagishi2019asvspoof} and ADD (Audio Deep Synthesis Detection) \cite{yi2022add} challenges have played a pivotal role in fostering the development of advanced algorithms to combat speech Deepfake attacks.
+In addition to speech synthesis techniques, physical attacks also pose a significant threat to audio security by physically manipulating or re-recording audio signals \cite{yamagishi2019asvspoof}.
+A common example is a replay attack, where an attacker records a legitimate audio signal and replays it to deceive a voice-recognition biometric system.
+Unlike Deepfake attacks that involve DL-based alteration or synthesis of audio, replay attacks involve physical devices such as microphones and speakers to capture and replay sound, thus bypassing digital security measures like Automatic Speaker Verification (ASV) systems.

+In this survey, we focus on reviewing and analyzing recent advances in speech Deepfake countermeasures (CMs) targeting TTS and VC attacks across diverse application scenarios, extending beyond the scope of ASV systems.
+We do not include physical attacks in this survey because they fundamentally differ from Deepfake attacks in their method of execution and the challenges they present.
+While physical attacks are critical to consider in the broader context of audio security, our emphasis is on detecting speech Deepfake that involves speech synthesis and voice conversion, where tremendous advances have been made in recent years.